Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Introduction

-Another question that arises is: as models get better at solving everyday tasks, do their representations also become more similar to our brain representations?
-Prior work \cite{Schrimpf2020TheNAA}, has shown that as language models are more capable of predicting the next word in a text, the alignment between their representations and those derived from brain activity increases.
-Also, it has been shown that aligning representations with brain data leads to better performance in downstream tasks \cite{Freteault2025AlignmentOA, li24l_interspeech}.
-These results support the Platonic Representation Hypothesis \cite{huh2024platonic}, which proposes that different models trained on different sensory modalities converge toward a shared, modality-agnostic “Platonic” representation of reality.
-Empirical evidence for this hypothesis comes from analyses showing that the similarity (e.g., centered kernel alignment, CKA) between representations of models pretrained on text and images increases as these models improve.
-One possible explanation is that as models become more general and capable of solving diverse tasks, the space of representations that can simultaneously support these tasks becomes increasingly constrained.
-Consequently, since the tasks that the artificial systems are trained to optimize overlap with those biological systems learn to solve, it is plausible that artificial and biological systems converge toward similar representations.
+Therefore, another question that arises is: as models get better at solving everyday tasks, do their representations also become more similar to our brain representations?
+Prior work has shown that as language models are more capable of predicting the next word in a text, the alignment between their representations and those derived from brain activity increases \cite{Schrimpf2020TheNAA, Hong_2024, caucheteux2020language}.
+Further, aligning representations with brain data leads to better performance in downstream tasks \cite{Freteault2025AlignmentOA, li24l_interspeech}.
+These results support the Platonic Representation Hypothesis \cite{huh2024platonic}, which proposes that models trained on different sensory modalities converge toward a shared, modality-agnostic “Platonic” representation of reality. \citet{huh2024platonic} showed empirical evidence for this hypothesis, by measuring the similarity between representations of models pretrained on text and images using different techniques like centered kernel alignment (CKA) and mutual \textit{k}-nearest neighbors (KNN), and observing that this similarity increases as models improve.
+A possible explanation suggested by the authors is that as models become more general and capable of solving diverse tasks, the space of representations that can simultaneously support these tasks becomes increasingly constrained\cite{huh2024platonic}.
+Consequently, since the tasks that the artificial systems are trained to optimize overlap with those that biological systems learn to solve, it is plausible that artificial and biological systems converge toward similar representations.